SutejSingh/dailyTrojanCheck/README.md

 3. Copy the files to a desired location.
 4. Open the `covid_v3.js` file and change the capitalized text to what you desire.
 You must enter your username and password and change the location of where you want the screenshots to be stored.
 In my case its at `/Desktop/LMAO/reports`

-    **It is safe to store you username and password in that fie ONLY if you do not upload the file on github or anywhere online.
+    **It is safe to store you username and password in these files ONLY if you do not upload the file on github or anywhere online.
 Also keep the file safe from other people's eyes.**
 6. In terminal type the following code to schedule it run everyday at.
 12:05AM.
 For this scheduled code to run it is ***important that your laptop must be wake***.
 You can schedule your macBook to wake and sleep in the "Battery" setting in preferences.

     `crontab -e`